The Congregation at Duke University Chapel

 ZOE Empowers Support

-“Gratitude” is the name of one of the groups the Congregation is currently sponsoring (2020-2023, heads of household shown above).
+"Gratitude" was the name of one of the groups the Congregation sponsored from 2020-2023.
 This group in rural Zimbabwe has 30 households with a total of 92 children.
-The second group (with heads of household shown below) named themselves “Greater Life”; has 30 households and 98 children total.
+The second group named themselves “Greater Life”.
+Greater Life has 30 households and 98 children total.
 Through training, micro grants, social support, and spiritual encouragement, these children will build new lives for themselves.

 Greater Life